pmknutsen/gnome-shell-sia/README.md

 Restart your desktop with `Alt+F2` and 'r' to start the extension.

 ###Persistence
-Files are, by default, uploaded for a period of ~14 days (2,000 blocks).
-It is then renewed for another 14 days, and so on.
-If the file is deleted at any time, it can still be retrieved for up to 14 days through the UI wallet.
+File upload requires that you have already set an allowance through Sia.
+This can be done either through the graphical wallet (Sia-UI) or on the command line.

+####Set allowance in graphical wallet
+Run Sia-UI and unlock your wallet (on the Wallet page).
+Navigate to the Files pages and click Buy Storage.
+Follow the instructions and wait for the storage contract purchase to complete (this can take anywhere from a few to tens of minutes).

+####Set allowance on command line
+Navigate to the path of `siac` which is a command line tool supplied with Sia.
+Run:

+`siac renter setallowance [amount] [period]`

+`[amount]` is the amount of money that can be spent over a given period and the currency unit (e.g. `10KS` or `10000SC`) `[period]` is the period in weeks the contract should be valid for.

+Note that any amount of storage is not guaranteed when setting an allowance.
+You are merely reserving an amount to pay for storage and bandwidth you end up consuming on the Sia network.
+Any unused amount by the end of the contract is automatically refunded.
+Important to note is that your storage contract will also automatically renew at the end of `[period]` provided Sia is running, your wallet is unlocked and contains sufficient funds.

 ###Versioning
-Sia does not support versioning directly.
-This extension compares the size of uploaded files.
-If the filesize is changed (e.g. after editing the file) the old version is removed and replaced on the Sia cloud.
-A copy of the `.sia` file is stored as a hidden file in the same location as the file.
-You can therefore retrieve the previous version for up to 14 days (see **Persistence**).
+Versioning is currently not supported.
+Earlier versions of this extension supported versioning, but due to changes in the Sia API this feature is no longer available.
+Versioning will become available again when the API allows for it.

 ###Troubleshooting
 **"My files are not uploaded to the cloud"**

-Your wallet needs to be unlocked and funded in order for Sia to form new storage contracts with hosts.
+You need to form storage contracts with hosts before uploading files.
+See above.
 Restrictive firewalls may also prevent Sia from connecting to the cloud.
-If that is not the case and synchronization has indeed halted, try restarting the Sia daemon (`siac stop`).
+If that is not the case and synchronization has indeed halted, try restarting the Sia daemon (`siac stop`) as a last resort.

 **"How do I backup files without moving them into the Sia folder?"**